arghyanator/packer_amibuilder/README.md

 ```

 Points to note in the JSON file:
-1. "remote_folder": "/home/ec2-user" has to be specified for all shell provisioners as /tmp on CloudOPS source AMIs are not write-able by ec2-user which is what packer uses to run commands from.
+1. "remote_folder": "/home/ec2-user" has to be specified for all shell provisioners as /tmp on custom source AMIs are not write-able by ec2-user which is what packer uses to run commands from.
-2. Volume types and sizes need to be specified - CloudOPS AMIs use separate 1G volume / disk for /tmp folder
+2. Volume types and sizes need to be specified - custom AMIs use separate 1G volume / disk for /tmp folder

 ###### Chef Recipe: